-It’s perfectly natural for a perspective patient to feel overwhelmed, said Fargo, North Dakota-based Sanford Health family care specialist Steve Roseno, M.D.
+It’s perfectly natural for a prospective patient to feel overwhelmed, said Sanford Health family care specialist Steve Roseno, M.D., based in Fargo, North Dakota.
 It can feel like a daunting process.

 He said the most important thing to consider is if the provider “seems like they would be a good fit for you.”

 “Once you set up the appointment, try to set an agenda of things you are concerned about.
 This way you can go over them with your provider.
 Keep in mind that depending on the concerns, there may not be time to address them all, but close follow-up can always be made to continue the discussion,” he said.

 He added that if it’s been a while since a patient has seen a provider, the provider may have suggestions for a patient’s health.

 “Cancer screenings, lab work, or vaccinations are a few.
 These don’t have to be done at one time.
 They can be spread out over several appointments if they appear overwhelming,” he said.